Empower Your Startup with an HR Checklist: 9 Valuable Steps

 HR software helps businesses of all sizes manage people analytics, performance management, onboarding, and more—but it's especially helpful for startups.

-If you have limited resources for HR, an HRIS can help you introduce core HR functions into your business.
+If you have limited resources for HR, an HRIS for small businesses can help you introduce core HR functions into your business.
 We recommend investing in an all-in-one solution that makes it simple to manage these diverse functionalities.
 Otherwise, you'll risk burning time and money by working in disconnected systems that don't pair well together.

 3. Establish Onboarding and Recruiting Procedures

-- Offer Letter
+- Offer letter

-- Employee Information for Payroll
+- Employee information for payroll

-- I-9 Employment Verification
+- I-9 employment verification

-- Any Employment Agreements (non-compete, intellectual property, etc.)
+- Any employment agreements (intellectual property, etc.)

-In addition to required paperwork, consider your onboarding process for new employees.
-A good onboarding process sets your employees up for success from day one.
-Make sure you are ready for them on their first day, and use that time to establish expectations and introduce objectives.
+Make sure you’re ready for them on their first day with an employee onboarding checklist, and use it to establish expectations and introduce objectives.
 Check in regularly with your employees during their first several months and maintain open communication with new hires.

-4. Comply With Health and Safety Regulations
+4. Comply with Health and Safety Regulations

 A key point is making sure your work environment is safe for employees and meets federal and local regulations.